ghatodep/easily/README.md

 Added home.html and main.css files.
 hosting public directory using - express.static()
 creating setup for ejs setup and rendering home.html as (layout.ejs and home-landing.ejs)

+## step - 4

+create job model and job controller to manage job data. files created -> JobModel, JobController, GeneralController, create jobs.ejs to display all dummy job openings in the job model